Analytics Endpoints

 Execution Flow

-2. check_permission() validates manage_options capability
+2. check_permission() validates the scoped manage_flows permission

 3. handle_request() extracts tool name from route, looks up ability slug